Basic Attitude and Targets

 Supply chain emissions (FY2024 results)

-1. Switching to renewable energy
+1. Utilization of renewable energy

-2. Reducing energy consumption through equipment improvement
+3. Reducing energy consumption through equipment improvement

 On the occasion of equipment renewal, we renew air-conditioning refrigerators, boilers, and total heat exchangers.
 We have also been gradually replacing conventional lighting equipment with LED equipment and installing motion detectors on lighting equipment.
 Through these measures, we aim to reduce CO2 emissions, thereby contributing to climate change alleviation.